A black and white photo of young people with animals.

 As the foundation grew, Grace secured patronage of royalty, aristocracy, affluent businessmen and the press to help finance additional building work through appeals or gifts.

-With more than a century of history, Chailey has gone on to deal with a range of conditions through the decades such as tuberculosis, rickets, polio and those affected by the drug Thalidomide.
+Over the decades Chailey has evolved to meet the changing needs of each generation of disabled young people, including those affected by conditions such as s tuberculosis, rickets, polio and those affected by the drug Thalidomide.
 During both World Wars, injured soldiers were brought here to be treated.

 100 years of Chailey